Filipzero/Transmission-Models-in-Networks-and-Their-Differences/README.md

 $$ \frac{dI}{dt} = \frac{β S I}{N} -γI $$
 $$ \frac{dR}{dt} = γI -ωR $$

-where:
-* ω is the rate at which the immunity wanes.
 <img width="1180" height="732" alt="image 82ZOE3" src="https://github.com/user-attachments/assets/230d67ef-2479-4693-8c3e-69b4008e14d1" />

 $$ We\ clearly\ see\ that\ the\ system\ reaches\ a\ stable\ balance\ between\ S-I-R (β=0.3,\ γ=0.1,\ ω=0.05\).\ Note\ that\ if\ we\ had\ different\ rates\ the\ system\ would\ still\ reach\ equilibrium\ but\ the\ peak\ values\ would\ differ. $$